-QNB Finansbank A.Ş., a Turkish banking institution organised as a public joint stock company registered with the İstanbul Trade Registry under number 237525 (the "Bank" or the "Issuer") has established this Global Medium Term Note Programme (the "Programme"), under which it may from time to time issue notes (the "Notes") denominated in any currency agreed between the Issuer and the relevant Dealer(s) (as defined below) or investor(s).
+Under this Global Medium Term Note Programme (the "Programme"), QNB Finansbank A.S., a banking institution organised as a joint stock company under the laws of the Republic of Turkey ("Turkey") registered with the Istanbul Trade Registry under number 237525 (the "Bank" or the "Issuer"), may from time to time issue notes (the "Notes") denominated in any currency agreed between the Issuer and the relevant Dealer(s) (as defined below) or investor(s).

-Notes may be issued in either bearer or registered form (respectively, "Bearer Notes" and "Registered Notes"); provided that the Notes may be offered and sold in the United States only in registered form.
-As of the time of each issuance of Notes under the Programme, the maximum aggregate nominal amount of all Notes outstanding under the Programme will not exceed US\$5,000,000,000 (or its equivalent in other currencies calculated as described in the Programme Agreement described herein), subject to increase as described herein.
+Notes may be issued in either bearer or registered form (respectively, "Bearer Notes" and "Registered Notes"); provided that the Notes may be offered and sold in the United States only in registered form except in certain transactions permitted by U.S. tax regulations.
+As of the time of each issuance of Notes, the maximum aggregate nominal amount of all Notes outstanding under the Programme will not exceed US\$5,000,000 (or its equivalent in other currencies calculated as described in the Programme Agreement described herein), subject to increase as described herein.

-The Notes may be issued from time to time to: (a) one or more of the Dealers specified under "Overview" and any additional Dealer(s) appointed under the Programme from time to time by the Issuer (each a "Dealer"), which appointment may be for a specific issue or on an ongoing basis, and/or (b) one or more investor(s) purchasing Notes (or beneficial interests therein) directly from the Issuer.
+The Notes may be issued from time to time to: (a) one or more of the Dealers specified under "General Description of the Programme - The Programme" and any additional Dealer(s) appointed under the Programme from time to time by the Issuer (each a "Dealer"), which appointment may be for a specific issue or on an ongoing basis, and/or (b) one or more investor(s) purchasing Notes (or beneficial interests therein) directly from the Issuer.